COPYRIGHT REMOVAL

 Section 230 of the Communications Decency Act of 1996 (CDA) was originally enacted to protect interactive computer service providers (websites, hosts, etc.) from liability for third-party content on their platform.

-Historically, newspapers, radio and television stations and other media companies were responsible for any content it hosted or published or broadcast.
+Historically, newspapers, radio and television stations, and other media companies were responsible for any content they hosted, published, or broadcast.

-If a service provider “passively displays content that is created entirely by third parties,” Section 230 immunity will apply; but if the service provider helps to develop the problematic content, it may be subject to liability.
+If a service provider “passively displays content that is created entirely by third parties,” Section 230 immunity will apply.
+Still, if the service provider helps to develop the problematic content, it may be subject to liability.

 How to use a DMCA Takedown to Remove Content from a Website